lara-vel-dev/lara-vel-dev/README.md

 <img align="right" src="https://media.tenor.com/RmHjgPk7VS8AAAAC/azula-queen-burning.gif" width="400"/></div>

 <p>
-Experienced STEM professional 👩🏻‍💻 with a two-year background in software development, specializing in Python and JavaScript.
-I'm not just a coder, but a perpetual learner and tech enthusiast 🤓, driven by the excitement of discovering new advancements in the tech world.
-Beyond programming, I enjoy diverse interests, including cooking, art, reading, playing musical instruments, gaming, and watching series.
-Currently, I'm diving into cloud technologies, machine learning, and artificial intelligence, broadening my knowledge horizons 🤖 🧠.
-If you share my passion for Python, JavaScript, and the joy of learning, let's connect and create code magic together! 🐍💛
+Experienced STEM woman 👩🏻‍💻 who adores Python and JavaScript 🐍💛.
+I'm a tech enthusiast 🤓, a coder, and a perpetual learner.
+Apart from programming, I love cooking 👩🏻‍🍳, art 🎨, reading 📖, music 🎷, gaming 🎮, and series 📺.
+Currently exploring cloud tech, machine learning, and AI 🤖 🧠.
+If you share my love for Python, JavaScript, and the thrill of learning, let's connect and code up a storm together! 😄 💻
 </p>